 Not having a clear indication of the baseline to map whether the project is on the track creates a waterfall effect which results in uncontrolled project behaviour.

 Conclusion : –

-Often times when the PM’s are working in a Controlled Environment, the deadline of a project is very critical.
-To ensure the delivery of the project within scheduled time under allotted budget is essential.
+Often times, when the PM’s are working in a Controlled Environment, the deadline of a project, is very critical.
+To ensure the delivery of the project within scheduled time under the allotted budget is essential.
 Thus, Project baseline can be an important tool to achieve these targets.